- Beach Vibes

 The great thing about a tropical destination is that you’re around water.
 The bad thing about a tropical destination—from an electronics standpoint—is that you’re around water.
 You can go a step beyond just a waterproof case and get a camera meant to take in the pool, take snorkeling, and under waterfalls.

-Paul from TraveliIsLife.org has also done some great research and testing to provide good, cheaper alternatives to the GoPro, so check out his post here!
-I bought mine for $100 off a co-worker, it’s an older one, so doesn’t have all the bells & whistles but when it inevitably dies I’ll be referencing this list as well.
+Paul from TraveliIsLife.org has also done some great research and testing to provide good, cheaper alternatives to the GoPro, so check out his post!

-I recently got this Apeman underwater/adventure camera for some tropical trips and have been really happy with it!
+I recently got a cheaper underwater/adventure camera for some tropical trips and have been really happy with it!
 It’s much more affordable than GoPro but I haven’t felt like I’m missing anything.

 To me it’s a must on my beach packing list if there’s even the tiniest chance I’ll want to do snorkeling or even get cool pics in the pool.